poroping/terraform-provider-fortios/docs/resources/wirelesscontroller_vap.md

 * `allow_append` - If set to true allows provider to overwrite existing resources instead of erroring.
 Useful for brownfield implementations.
 Use with caution!
 Requires `name` to be defined.
 * `dynamic_sort_table` - `true` or `false`, set this parameter to `true` when using dynamic for_each + toset to configure and sort sub-tables, if set to `true` static sub-tables must be ordered.

-* `access_control_list` - access-control-list profile name.
+* `access_control_list` - Profile name for access-control-list.
 This attribute must reference one of the following datasources: `wireless-controller.access-control-list.name` .
 * `acct_interim_interval` - WiFi RADIUS accounting interim interval (60 - 86400 sec, default = 0).
 * `additional_akms` - Additional AKMs.
 Valid values: `akm6` .
 * `address_group` - Address group ID.
 This attribute must reference one of the following datasources: `wireless-controller.addrgrp.id` .